All Products

 Document Center

-This topic describes the Paimon-based Hologres serverless data lake solution.
-This solution is ideal for accelerating queries on Paimon data stored in Object Storage Service (OSS).
-You can use resources on demand and pay for what you use, and no resources need to be reserved.
-The solution provides a flexible and scalable data lake architecture to help you better manage and use data, which improves data-driven decision-making and business innovation.
+This topic describes the Paimon-based Hologres Serverless data lake solution, which enables flexible, on-demand acceleration of queries on Paimon data stored in Object Storage Service (OSS) without requiring reserved resources.
+You pay only for the data scanned by your SQL statements.
+The solution delivers a flexible and scalable data lake architecture to help you better manage and use your data, improve data-driven decision-making, and drive business innovation.

 Background information

-Apache Paimon is a unified lake storage format for both streaming and batch processing.
-It supports high-throughput writes and low-latency queries.
-Common compute engines on Alibaba Cloud's big data platform, such as Flink, Hologres, MaxCompute, and EMR on Spark, are well integrated with Paimon.
-You can use Apache Paimon to quickly build your own data lake storage service on OSS and connect to these compute engines for data lake analytics.
+Apache Paimon is a unified lake storage format for streaming and batch processing that supports high-throughput writes and low-latency queries.
+Common compute engines on the Alibaba Cloud big data platform—such as Flink, Hologres, MaxCompute, and EMR Spark—are well integrated with Paimon.
+You can use Apache Paimon to quickly build your own data lake storage service on OSS and connect it to these compute engines for data analysis.
 For more information, see Apache Paimon.

-Hologres shared clusters are a serverless online query acceleration service designed for foreign tables in MaxCompute and OSS data lakes.
-Based on the cloud-native architecture of Hologres that separates storage and computing, shared clusters accelerate the analysis of lake data in OSS.
-You can use resources on demand and pay based on the amount of data scanned by SQL statements.
+Hologres shared clusters provide a serverless online query acceleration service designed for foreign tables in MaxCompute and OSS data lakes.
+Built on Hologres’ cloud-native architecture with separated storage and compute, shared clusters accelerate analysis of lake data in OSS.
+You can use them on demand and pay based on the amount of data scanned by your SQL statements.
 For more information, see Overview of shared clusters.

 Architecture